5,999

 • Moisturizer

-Flight is the quickest and easiest means to reach Dayara Bugyal in Uttarakhand.
+Flight is the quickest and easiest means to reach the base camp of Dayara Bugyal Trek in Uttarakhand.
 Booking a flight to this destination is not a hard job, you can get a flight from most metro cities in India.

 It is recommended to book a flight at least a month before traveling since the last moment flight booking is comparatively higher than the standard price.
 Considering the cost, we recommend you to take flights to Delhi, capital of India first.
 From there, you can take UTC, HRTC, buses, railway or hire a taxi to reach Dehradun.